carpentries/instructor-training/_episodes/02-practice-learning.md

 because they do not yet have a model or framework to fit those facts into.
 In fact,
 presenting too many facts too soon can actually reinforce an incorrect mental model.
-(This is a key problem with the "empty vessel" analogy described earlier.)
+(This is a key problem with the "empty vessel" analogy.)

 Most learners coming to Carpentries lessons are novices, and do not have a strong mental model of the concepts we are teaching.
-Thus, our primary goal is *not* to teach the syntax of a particular programming language, but *to help them construct a working mental model* so that they have something to attach facts to.
-In other words, our goal is to teach people *how to think* about programming and data management in a way that will allow them to learn more on their own or understand what they might find online.
+Thus, our primary goal is **not** to teach the syntax of a particular programming language, but **to help them construct a working mental model** so that they have something to attach facts to.
+In other words, our goal is to teach people **how to think** about programming and data management in a way that will allow them to learn more easily on their own or understand what they might find online.

 ### The Importance of Going Slowly